Budget Surplus

 Detailed Explanation:

 Governments have a budget surplus when tax revenues exceed government spending.
-For example, if the government is paid $3.5 trillion in taxes and other revenue, and spends $3.0 trillion in the same year, it has a budget surplus of $0.5 trillion.
+For example, if the government is paid $3.5 trillion in taxes and other revenue and spends $3.0 trillion in the same year, it has a budget surplus of $0.5 trillion.
 Sometimes a budget surplus is referred to as a “balanced budget” even though the budget is not balanced.
-Families normally refer to a budget surplus as “savings”, and businesses use the term “net cash flow” rather than budget surplus.
-A budget deficit is the opposite of a surplus.
+Families commonly refer to a budget surplus as “savings”; businesses use the term “net cash flow” rather than a budget surplus.
+A budget deficit is the opposite of a budget surplus.

-The added revenue can be spent, invested, or used to pay down a debt.
 Families may spend the money on an item it needs or a luxury.
-They may also invest the money in a savings account, stocks, or perhaps real estate.
-Another option is to pay down a debt such as a mortgage, car loan or credit card.
-Businesses may pay their employees bonuses, their shareholders dividends, or invest in an income generating asset such as new equipment or factory.
+They may also invest the money in a savings account or stocks or buy real estate.
+Another option is to pay down debt such as a mortgage, car loan, or credit card.
+Businesses may pay their employees bonuses, shareholders dividends, or invest in an income-generating asset such as new equipment or a factory.

-Governments may spend a surplus on a program.
+Governments may spend a surplus on a social program.
 They also can invest a surplus – perhaps in infrastructure improvements, education, or other areas that further the country’s economic growth.
-Any surplus that is not spent is used to pay down the national debt.
-Governments have another option – reducing taxes.
-Families or businesses normally do not consider reducing their income when blessed with a surplus (although an individual may consider cutting back on working in favor of leisure).
+A surplus can also help reduce the national debt.
+Governments have another option – lowering taxes.
+Families or businesses, unlike governments, typically do not consider reducing their income when blessed with a surplus (although an individual may consider cutting back on working in favor of leisure).

-Since 1970, the United States has had a budget surplus in only four years, 1998 through 2001.
-The graph below clearly illustrates how uncommon a surplus is and the exponential growth in public expenditures and the rising deficits.
+Since 1970, the United States has had a budget surplus in only four years, between 1998 and 2001.
+The graph below clearly illustrates how uncommon a surplus is and the exponential growth in public expenditures and deficits.

 Source: U.S. Government Publishing Office